Papers relating to the service of Cyril John Watson, 1941-1945 - Part 4

 Catalina.

-13 SEPT (Thurs) - Reveille 0630.
+13 SEPT.
+(Thurs.) - Reveille 0630.

-B'fast Talk in dispensary.
+B'fast.
+Talk in dispensary.
 See

-Brit OR's on board.
-To sleep on deck
+Brit O.R's on board.
+To sleep on deck.

-Weigh 144lb Gained 28 lb.
+Weigh 144 lb.
+Gained 28 lb.

-Excellent equip, radio, land speaker
+Excellent equip, radio, loud speaker

 system.
-Chattering with the guys
+Chatting with the guys

 Very good to us.
-Interesting
+Interesting.

-[[?]] about 18 mths service.
+Seen about 18 mths. service.
 Very

 young.
 Meals restricted which

-is good thin.
+is good thing.
 Most fellows still

-sightly "out of control".
+slightly "out of control".
 Squall

 after evening "chow."

-Baker 46 on the Job again
+Baker G.C. on the job again

-Leave Po Paid 1800 while having chow
+Leave Po Point 1800 while having chow.

-Six motor boats accompany us
+Six motor boats accompany us.

 Australian